TheOdinProject/curriculum/ruby_programming/files_and_serialization/lesson_serialization.md

   * <a class='knowledge-check-link' href='https://thoughtbot.com/blog/io-in-ruby'>What does the IO object class do?</a>
   * <a class='knowledge-check-link' href='https://www.youtube.com/watch?v=uS37TujnLRw'>How are data structures related to serialization?</a>
   * <a class='knowledge-check-link' href='https://www.sitepoint.com/choosing-right-serialization-format/'>What are three different serialization formats?</a>
-  * <a class='knowledge-check-link' href='https://www.sitepoint.com/choosing-right-serialization-format/'>What are the benefits of each type of serialization mentioned?</a>
+  * <a class='knowledge-check-link' href='https://www.sitepoint.com/choosing-right-serialization-format/'>What are the benefits of YAML vs JSON vs MessagePack serialization formats?</a>
   * <a class='knowledge-check-link' href='http://ruby.bastardsbook.com/chapters/io/'>How can a File object be used to go through the lines of a file?</a>